Join the EMRA Medical Student Council

 • Work with the Mentorship Coordinator to develop and assist with medical student membership recruitment efforts

-• Keep up-to-date on advocacy legislation and policy and disseminate it to the medical student population
+• Keep up-to-date on timely health policy issues and advocacy legislation and disseminate it to the medical student population, such as through composing regular health policy updates in the EMRA Medical Student Council newsletter

-• Help the EMRA Board Legislative Advisor with the planning for the Resident Track at ACEP's Leadership & Advocacy Conference
+• Work with EMRA Board and Health Policy Committee with the planning for EMRA related content at ACEP's Leadership & Advocacy Conference (LAC)

-• Serve on the EMRA Health Policy Committee
+• Participate as a Medical Student Council liaison to the EMRA Health Policy Committee

 • Oversight of EMRA Resident-Student Mentorship Program